workabhiwin09/PasswordGenerator/README.md

 # PasswordGenerator
-Web Based App in Python to generate random uncrackable Password for Free.
+Python script to generate random uncrackable Password for Free.

 Modification can be done accordingly to both html and python script as per requirement.